jmservera/miscdemos/ocpp-server/README.md

 You need:

 * An **Azure KeyVault** with a wildcard certificate for the domain you will assign to the Application Gateway.
 The App Gateway uses it to publish the Web PubSub endpoint and the Web App.
 * A **User Assigned Managed Identity** with read access to the KeyVault where the SSL certificate is stored.
+You can set Get and List certificate permissions in the certificate access policy.
 * A **Public DNS Zone in Azure**, where the script will create or update the A records for the Web PubSub service.
 Your user needs modify permissions to these DNS records, and they will be created with a resource reference.
 * A **main.parameters.bicepparam** file in the root of the project with the following content: